troberts-28/react-native-timer-picker/README.md

 To get this project running locally:

 1. Clone the Git repo.
+2. Run `yarn` to install the base dependencies
-2. Run `yarn setup` from the project root (this installs the dev dependencies and the example's additional dependencies)
+3. Run `yarn setup` from the project root (this installs the example's additional dependencies)
-3. Run `yarn start` to start the example in Expo Go.
+4. Run `yarn start` to start the example in Expo Go.
-4. Start adding cool stuff!
+5. Start adding cool stuff!
 Your changes should be immediately reflected in the Expo Go app.

 You can also run the library in bare React Native:
+1. Clone the Git repo.
+2. Run `yarn` to install the base dependencies
-1. Run `yarn setup-dev`.
+3. Run `yarn setup-dev`.
-2. Run `yarn start-bare:android` or `start-bare:ios` to start the project on an emulator/device.
+4. Run `yarn start-bare:android` or `start-bare:ios` to start the project on an emulator/device.

 ### GitHub Guidelines